cashoefman/Mockend-Rest-API-Example/README.md

 This time around we are going to look at how to use [Mockend](https://mockend.com/) to quickly setup a REST API.
 Note this is a paid service but there is a free version for personal use.

-To get started, go to https://github.com/marketplace/mockend and click on "Setup a plan"!
+To get started, go to https://github.com/marketplace/mockend and click on the "Setup a plan" button.

 ![Mockend Setup](images/Mockend-1.jpg)